-Begin by selecting the media outlets you’ll be pitching.
-Determine who your target audiences are, how they prefer to consume content and where to reach them.
-Next, track down the right contacts at each outlet.
-Using tools like Cision or Meltwater can streamline this process.
+Begin by developing a list of the media outlets that you’ll be pitching, based on key information such as who your target audiences are, how they prefer to consume content and where to best reach them.
+Once you’ve tracked down the appropriate contacts at each media outlet, it’s time to build out your media list.
+Using media database tools like Cision or Meltwater can help to streamline this process.
 Your media list should only include contacts who may be compelled to cover your story.

-Then, research each reporter on your list.
-Check out any recent stories they’ve published, noting any that are of similar interest.
-Get to know their target audience and how your story would be valuable to them.
+Next, do a little research on each reporter from your media list.
+Check out recent stories they’ve published, noting any that are of similar interest.
+Get to know their target audiences and how your story would be valuable to them.
 The idea is to learn enough about their work to offer a clearly stated story angle they can pursue.

 Your subject line is a crucial part of the media pitching process.
 It’s how a reporter decides whether to read your email or keep scrolling.
 Consider what your story can offer, such as a new audience or increased blog traffic.
 A best practice is to keep it clear, concise and compelling enough to quickly grab their attention.
 Avoid any “salesy” or click-bait language.

-Subject: [Brief description of pitch and why media contact should care]
+Subject Line: [Brief description of pitch and why media contact should care]

-Hey [first name]:
+Hi [first name]: